 Remarkable.
 A hotel in the heart of Sydney that somehow lets you wrap yourself in solitude.
-AT stopped by the Sevel Pier One to see how that particular tirck is managed.
+AT stopped by the Pier One to see how that particular trick is managed.
 Words and images by Kim Richards.

 Despite sleeping on what I consider to be lousy pillows, the attractions and exquisite setting of Pier One easily sway visitors to return.
 The property’s original structure, built to house inbound freight, remains unchanged – today’s rooms were once storage chambers for international goods.
 The aura of the Walsh Bay precinct transports guests to a yesteryear where tents, cargo ships and pioneers created the lifestyle that Sydneysiders now lap up.